Photos (Windows): Media import and export

 The Photos app's photo and video import tool provides the ability to view and select photos that are automatically grouped by date taken and choose where the files are saved.

 Microsoft Photos can print pictures either directly or via an online print service, send them in e-mail or save them to a folder or disc.
 It supports images in Animated GIF, BMP, JPEG, JPEG XL, JPEG XR (formerly HD Photo), PNG, ICO, PANO, and TIFF file formats.
 Any picture can also be exported to Microsoft Bing's visual search.

 In Windows 11, Photos is compatible with Google's Motion Photo format, which can be a JPEG, HEIC or AVIF file.
 This type of media allows the user to view a high resolution still image as well as the MP4/MOV video and sound to capture the sentiment and atmosphere where the image was taken.

 Video Editor

 With the release of the Fall Creators Update in 2017, Microsoft debuted the Story Remix editor, a suite of video editing tools built into the Photos app and set to replace Windows Movie Maker, which had last been updated in 2012 as part of Windows Essentials.
 Photos also allowed users to trim, slow down, and save photos from videos.

 Later, Story Remix was renamed Video Editor.
 It was able to organize and transform photos and videos into stories.
 Video Editor allowed users to create videos from pictures and songs.
 It also contained features to add 3D effects, soundtracks, 3D animations, and styles to the videos.

-In 2021, Microsoft acquired the Clipchamp video editor and started transitioning its video editings tools from Microsoft Photos to Clipchamp, although both coexisted initially.
+In 2021, Microsoft acquired the Clipchamp video editor and started transitioning its video editing tools from Microsoft Photos to Clipchamp, although both coexisted initially.

 Windows 11 2022 Update removed Video Editor from the Windows 11 version of Photos, replacing it with Clipchamp.